 My research deals with the computational aspects of mixed-integer linear and nonlinear programming.
-I am leading the research group Mathematical Optimization Methods at Zuse Institute Berlin, which holds long-standing expertise in developing and implementing general solver software for linear and mixed-integer nonlinear programming.
+I am leading the research group Mathematical Optimization Methods at Zuse Institute Berlin, which holds long-standing expertise in developing and implementing general solver software for linear, mixed-integer linear and nonlinear programming.

 The exact solving features of SoPlex are available on the NEOS Server for Optimization and have been interfaced to the Python package cobraPy in order to solve multi-scale linear programming formulations over metabolic networks.
 This has triggered my interest in the use of optimization methodology for questions from computational biology.
 Together with the research group Computational Molecular Design at ZIB, we investigate complex clustering problems appearing in transition networks.

 If you are interested to work in our research group as a student, research assistant, or postdoc, send me an e-mail.
-Maybe we can find something suitable.

-© 2008-2016.
+© 2008-2017.
 Imprint.